CollegeBoreal/Tutoriels/2.Cloud-Native/1.VM/2.Multipass/README.md

 ubuntu-vm               RUNNING     192.168.64.4     Ubuntu 18.04 LTS
 ```

-* Is the VM alive?
+* Is the VM reachable ?

 ```
 $ ping 192.168.64.4